-We have concluded a corresponding contract with the provider for order data processing.
+We have concluded a corresponding contract with the provider for commissioned data processing.

-Data processing is carried out on the basis of the legal provisions of § 96 Paragraph 3 TKG and Art 6 Paragraph 1 lit a (consent) and/or f (legitimate interest) of the DSGVO.
+The data processing is carried out on the basis of the legal provisions of § 96 para 3 TKG as well as Art 6 para 1 lit a (consent) and/or f (legitimate interest) of the DSGVO.

-Our concern in the sense of the DSGVO (legitimate interest) is the improvement of our offer and our website.
+Our concern in terms of the DSGVO (legitimate interest) is the improvement of our offer and our web presence.

-The controller shall process and store the personal data of the data subject only for the time necessary to achieve the data retention purpose or to the extent provided for by the European regulator or other legislator in laws or regulations to which the controller is subject.
+The controller shall process and store personal data of the data subject only for the period of time necessary to achieve the purpose of storage or where provided for by the European Directive and Regulation or other legislator in laws or regulations to which the controller is subject.

-If the storage purpose ceases to apply or if a storage period prescribed by the European Directive and Regulation Giver or another competent legislator expires, the personal data is routinely blocked or deleted in accordance with the statutory provisions.
+If the storage purpose ceases to apply or if a storage period prescribed by the European Directive and Regulation Maker or another competent legislator expires, the personal data will be routinely blocked or deleted in accordance with the statutory provisions.

-Every data subject shall have the right granted by the European legislator of directives and regulations to require the controller to confirm whether personal data concerning him/her are being processed.
-If a data subject wishes to exercise this right of confirmation, he may contact an employee of the controller at any time.
+Every data subject has the right granted by the European Directive and Regulation to obtain confirmation from the controller as to whether personal data concerning him or her are being processed.
+If a data subject wishes to exercise this right of confirmation, he or she may, at any time, contact any employee of the controller.

-Any person concerned by the processing of personal data shall have the right granted by the European legislator of directives and regulations to obtain, at any time and free of charge, information from the controller concerning the personal data relating to him/her stored and a copy of that information.
-Furthermore, the European regulator has granted the data subject the following information:
+Any person concerned by the processing of personal data has the right granted by the European Directive and Regulation to obtain at any time from the controller, free of charge, information about the personal data stored about him or her and a copy of that information.
+In addition, the European Directive and Regulation Legislator has granted the data subject access to the following information:

-If a data subject wishes to exercise this right of access, he may contact an employee of the controller at any time.
+If a data subject wishes to exercise this right of access, he or she may, at any time, contact an employee of the controller.

 c) Right to correction